Codium-ai/pr-agent/docs/docs/installation/qodo_merge.md

 You’re all set!

 Open a new merge request or add a MR comment with one of Qodo Merge’s commands such as /review, /describe or /improve.

+### GitLab Server

+For a trial period of two weeks on your private GitLab Server, the same installation steps as for [GitLab Cloud](#gitlab-cloud) apply.
+After the trial period, you will need to [contact]((https://www.qodo.ai/contact/#pricing)) Qodo for moving to an Enterprise account.